 Instances when you would use this type of CMS:

 SurrealCMS does this all, with ease and with a nice interface that will make your clients and you smile.

 Don't believe us?
 Check out this video showcasing how simple it really is:

 Interested?
-The basic packages is free, can’t beat that with a stick.
+The basic package is free, can't beat that with a stick.
 Check it out at the Surreal CMS website.

 The second most common question we've been getting a lot of lately has gone a little something like this:

 I need a system that makes it easy for me, as a non-designer, to really come up with something special and unique for my website.
 I want to be able to do this myself or with very little training.
 I would also like something that takes care of the whole SEO thing for me and last but not least, I want it hosted (SaaS – Software as a service).